Tribhuvan0/Comparative-analysis-of-ml-algorithms/README.md

 ### Steps taken
 * Data visualization and exploratory data analysis
 * Using different models to this regression problem
-* Found the best algoritm among the algorithms applied
+* Found the best model among the models used
 * Created visualisation of performance of different models
 * Also included the reasons for the prformance of different models